These Chocolate Crinkle Cookies are easily one of my favorite recipes ever.

 Ingredients

-- 33g (1 Scoop) PEScience Chocolate Truffle Protein (or other whey/casein blend protein)
+- 33g (1 Scoop) PEScience Chocolate Truffle Protein (or another chocolate whey/casein blend protein)

 - 30g Oat Flour